-4. Click the Choose Folder button (on the Contribute toolbar, select the web/user/echelon/<language[REGION] [variant]>/Welcome.htm Web page, and then click OK.
-The English version of the Welcome.htm Web page opens.
+4. Click the Choose button (on the Editor toolbar to open the Select File dialog opens.
+Select the web/user/echelon/<language[REGION] [variant]>/Welcome.htm Web page, and then click OK.

+5. The English version of the Welcome.htm Web page opens.

-- 5. Click Edit Page.
-Translate the text on the Web page from English to your localized language. - 6.
+- 6. Click Edit on the Editor toolbar (or click the Layout tab.
+Translate the text on the Web page from English to your localized language. - 7.
 Translate the Page title following these steps: - a.
-Click the Page Properties icon on the Editor toolbar ().
-Alternatively, you can click Format and then click Page Properties.
-The Page Properties dialog opens. - b.
-In the Title box, enter a descriptive page title and then click OK.
+Click Format and then click Page Title Properties.
+The Page Properties dialog opens.

-7. When you have finished translating the text and page title to your localized language, click Publish.
+- a.
+In the Page Title box, enter a descriptive page title. - b.
+Click OK. - 8.
+Click Publish.
 The Welcome.htm Web page appears in your localized language.